exponea/exponea-android-sdk/Documentation/push-notifications.md

 > * clicked push notification actions are delivered to listener also (with multiple records keeping feature too)
 > * you are able to determine if received notification is silent or was shown to user

-When [creating a push notification](https://documentation.bloomreach.com/engagement/docs/mobile-push-notifications#creating-a-new-notification) in the Engagment web app, you can set it up to contain additional data.
+When [creating a push notification](https://documentation.bloomreach.com/engagement/docs/mobile-push-notifications#creating-a-new-notification) in the {user.mkg} web app, you can set it up to contain additional data.
 Whenever a notification arrives, the SDK will call `notificationCallback`, which you can set on the `Exponea` object.
 The additional data is provided as a `Map<String, String>`.

 ``` kotlin
 Exponea.notificationDataCallback = {